RENSSELAER FALLS – A Rensselaer Falls woman is hoping her state senator will help install a natural gas line in her community.

 It comes down to economics, Mrs. St. Denny said.

-She and her husband paid close to $4,000 from November to March, an average of $1,000 per month, last year.
+She and her husband paid close to $4,000 from November to March, an average of $1,000 per month, last year to heat her home.

 We have a big home, but thats a lot, she said.
-Its been steadily rising at least a dollar and $2 a gallon since 2007.
+Its been steadily rising at least a dollar and two dollar a gallon since 2007.
 That starts to add up year after year.

-We would be more than willing to look at it again, he said.
+We would be more than willing to look at it again, Mr. Ward said.
+We would like to grow our business as much as we can.